 Pet Emergency Care

 When your pet is in an emergency situation, the best thing to do is stay calm.
 At the Ark we understand how stressful these situations can be, and are here to help you get the fastest and best care during times of need.
-We can attend to your pet quickly and calmly to minimise further stress on them, and support your throughout the process.
+We can attend to your pet quickly and calmly to minimise further stress on them, and support you throughout the process.
 This page has all the information you need in the case of an emergency, both during opening hours and when the Ark is closed.
 This page will also provide you with answers to important questions you might have in an emergency.

 When the Ark is open:

-Take a deep breath, and bring your pet straight up to the hospital.
+Take a deep breath and bring your pet straight up to the hospital.
 There is no need to book an appointment – we will see to your pet straight away – but if possible, please call us to let you know you’re on your way.

 When the Ark is closed:

-Outside our opening hours, contact Northside Emergency Veterinary Service:
+Outside our opening hours, we recommend contacting Northside Emergency Veterinary Service:

 Phone: (02) 9452 2933

 If necessary and when your pet is stable, they can be transferred back to the Ark where they are closer to home and you can visit them if suitable.

 Does my pet need emergency help?